Florida A&M University Board of Trustees

 |Chair Solomon L. Badger, Ed.D. is currently retired from a career in education.
 During his career he worked as a community college counselor, campus dean of Student Affairs and District Dean of Student Affairs.
 He has also served as an adjunct professor for graduate research at Nova Southeastern University and as a professor in the School of Teacher Education at Edward Waters College.
 In 2003, Badger was selected by the Florida Supreme Court from a list of three candidates to fill one of two seats reserved for public members on the Florida Bar Board of Governors.
 After completing an enlistment in the United States Air Force he earned bachelor's and master's degrees from FAMU in 1963 and 1969, respectively.
 In 1975 he earned a doctorate in Higher Education/Behavioral Studies from Nova Southeastern University.
 He lives in Jacksonville, Fla.|

-Vice Chair Rufus Montgomery is the managing director of government affairs at Hall Booth Smith P.C.
-Prior to joining HBS, Montgomery was vice president at Cornerstone Communications Group after serving as interim associate vice president for institutional advancement at Albany State University and interim associate vice president for external affairs at Fort Valley State University.
+Vice Chair Rufus Montgomery is President and CEO of The Cascon Group and a partner with CurtMont Global.
+He has held several executive positions, most recently as managing director of government affairs at Hall Booth Smith P.C. and immediately prior as vice president at Cornerstone Communications Group.His HBCU background includes service as interim associate vice president for institutional advancement at Albany State University and interim associate vice president for external affairs at Fort Valley State University.
 Montgomery was a legislative assistant in the U.S. House of Representatives before leaving Capitol Hill to serve as executive director of the Center for Urban Renewal and Education.
-He directed African-American outreach efforts for then-candidate Jeb Bush’s first successful campaign for governor.
+He directed African American outreach efforts for then-candidate Jeb Bush’s first successful campaign for governor.
 Montgomery is a Desert Storm veteran with active duty service in Europe and Southwest Asia.
 He has also coordinated political campaign activity at state and federal levels in two states in addition to serving as a member of the Electoral College in 2008.
 He holds Master of Applied Social Science and Bachelor of Science degrees from Florida A&M University.

 |Email: email@example.com |